 \section{Introduction}

-The concept of convex structure on a space is not only limited to a vector space but also many interesting extensions of the convex structures to metric spaces, even to topological spaces have appeared in recent years.
-In 1970, Takahashi (\cite{wt70}) introduced a convex structure on a metric space which is sometimes called $W-$ convex structure and is a generalization of the convex structure in normed spaces.
-Earlier to it, in 1928, Menger (\cite{km28}) proposed another concept of convexity in a metric space, which is known as Menger convexity and is a generalization of Takahashi's convex structure.
-Later in 1997, Taskovic (\cite{mr97}) introduced a convex structure on topological spaces which is known as general convex structure and is a generalization of Takahashi's convexity (see also \cite{sn03}, \cite{mr08}).
-Takahashi (\cite{wt70}) defines the convexity on a metric space $(X,d)$ as follows: \begin{defn} A mapping $W:X^2\times [0,1] \to X$ is said to be a \textit{convex structure} on $X$ if for $\forall x,y,u\in X$ and $\lambda \in [0,1],$
+The concept of convex structure on a space is not limited only to a vector space but the researchers have extended it to the metric spaces, even to the topological spaces, in recent years.
+In 1970, Takahashi (see \cite{wt70}) introduced a convex structure on a metric space that is a generalization of the convex structure in the normed spaces.
+Earlier to it, in 1928, Menger (see \cite{km28}) proposed a concept of convexity in metric spaces, which is known as Menger convexity and is a generalization of the Takahashi's convex structure.
+Moreover, the metrically convex structure (see \cite{am04}) is weaker than the Menger's convex structure.
+In 1997, Taskovic (see \cite{mr97, sn03, mr08}) introduced a convex structure on the topological spaces, which is known as general convex structure and is weaker than Takahashi's convexity.

-We call a metric space with a convex structure $W$ as \textit{$W$- convex metric space}.\\ Normed spaces and CAT (0) spaces are $W-$ convex metric spaces. \end{defn}